plasmodic/ecto/doc/source/tutorial/lifecycle.rst

 Lifecycle of Cells
 ==================

 Let's examine the lifecycle of a cell.
-See :ref:`cells` for a more detailed reference.
+See :ref:`cells-overview` for a more detailed reference.

 This cell will chirp at every point in its life.